suryasudhan/DAY-35-TASK/README.md

 10.Delete the products which product price value are 28.

-=>list out the answer given on these two files [  Quries answers.js , Quries answers with outputs.js ]...kindly check it!
+=>list out the answer given on these two files [  Queries answers.js , Queries answers with outputs.js ]...kindly check it!